raspberrypilearning/infrared-bird-box/worksheet2.md

 ## Remote control

 The last thing you should consider is being able to access the Raspberry Pi remotely from another computer without having to have a keyboard, mouse and monitor connected to it.
-This would be pretty inconvenient if it's somewhere outside, like up a tree.
+This would be pretty inconvenient if the Pi is located somewhere outside, like up a tree.

 You should familiarise yourself with Secure Shell (SSH).
 This is a technique that allows you to have the Raspberry Pi command prompt inside a window on another PC or Mac.
 As long as the other computer has network access to the Raspberry Pi, you can have full remote control.